Manchester: Performing arts

-Manchester has a thriving theatre, opera and dance scene, with a number of large performance venues, including Manchester Opera House, which feature large-scale touring shows and West End productions; the Palace Theatre; and the Royal Exchange Theatre in Manchester's former cotton exchange, which is the largest theatre in the round in the UK.
+Manchester is a significant cultural centre for theatre and the performing arts, with a number of large venues.
+Significant theatres include: the Manchester Opera House, which feature large-scale touring shows and West End productions; the Palace Theatre, which despite near-closure in the 1970s is now one of the most successful in the country; and the Royal Exchange Theatre in Manchester's former cotton exchange, which is the largest theatre in the round in the UK.
 Smaller venues include the Contact Theatre and Z-arts in Hulme.
 The Dancehouse on Oxford Road is dedicated to dance productions.
 In 2014, HOME, a new custom-built arts complex opened.
 Housing two theatre spaces, five cinemas and an art exhibition space, it replaced the Cornerhouse and The Library Theatre.

-Since 2007 the city has hosted the Manchester International Festival, a biennial international arts festival with a focus on original work, which has included major new commissions by artists, including Bjork.
-A government statement in 2014 announced a £78 million grant for a new "large-scale, ultra-flexible arts space" for the city.
-Later the council stated it had secured a further £32 million.
-The £110 million venue was confirmed in July 2016.
-The theatre, to be called The Factory, after Manchester's Factory Records, will provide a permanent home for the Manchester International Festival.
-It is due to open at the end of 2019.
+Since 2007, the city has hosted the Manchester International Festival, a biennial international arts festival with a focus on original work, which has included major new commissions by artists, including Bjork.
+In 2023, the festival, operated by Factory International, was given a permanent home in Aviva Studios, a purpose-built multi-million pound venue designed by Rem Koolhaas from the Office for Metropolitan Architecture.

 Museums and galleries

 Manchester's museums celebrate Manchester's Roman history, rich industrial heritage and its role in the Industrial Revolution, the textile industry, the Trade Union movement, women's suffrage and football.
 A reconstructed part of the Roman fort of Mamucium is open to the public in Castlefield.

 The Science and Industry Museum, housed in the former Liverpool Road railway station, has a large collection of steam locomotives, industrial machinery, aircraft and a replica of the world's first stored computer program (known as the Manchester Baby).
 The Museum of Transport displays a collection of historic buses and trams.
 Trafford Park in the neighbouring borough of Trafford is home to Imperial War Museum North.
 The Manchester Museum opened to the public in the 1880s, has notable Egyptology and natural history collections.
+Other exhibition spaces and museums in Manchester include Islington Mill in Salford, the National Football Museum at Urbis, Castlefield Gallery, the Manchester Costume Gallery at Platt Fields Park, the People's History Museum and the Manchester Jewish Museum.

 The municipally owned Manchester Art Gallery in Mosley Street houses a permanent collection of European painting and one of Britain's main collections of Pre-Raphaelite paintings.
 In the south of the city, the Whitworth Art Gallery displays modern art, sculpture and textiles and was voted Museum of the Year in 2015.
-Other exhibition spaces and museums in Manchester include Islington Mill in Salford, the National Football Museum at Urbis, Castlefield Gallery, the Manchester Costume Gallery at Platt Fields Park, the People's History Museum and the Manchester Jewish Museum.

 The work of Stretford-born painter L. S. Lowry, known for "matchstick" paintings of industrial Manchester and Salford, can be seen in the City and Whitworth Manchester galleries, and at the Lowry art centre in Salford Quays (in the neighbouring borough of Salford), which devotes a large permanent exhibition to his works.